Romulo-Moraes/Battering-ram/README.md

   <h3>Bruteforce module for C && Python && Javascript programming</h3>
 </div>

+## My responsability for it
+This is a toy project to me, but can make some damages with a right level, then if you use this code base for anything else that is not about learn, it's YOUR responsability

 ## What's that ?
 This program is an single file header-only module for C && Python && Javascript languages which will get the next sequence of a string with the target of Bruteforce.
 Created with inspiration in the binary base, on yours carrys.
 This module can find values with Lower case, Upper case, Numbers and Symbols.